 Most nail technicians are taught to do manicures with some warm water for a good soak to hydrate and plump the hands and nailbeds.
-But some people say that the new and improved way to get a good manicure is to go waterless with a dry manicure.
+But some people say that the new and improved way to get the best manicure is to go waterless with a dry manicure.

 If you are a professional manicurist, one of the first steps you probably take is to have your clients put their hands into a manicure bowl to soak.
 With a dry manicure, you skip this step.
 Instead of water, you rely on a variety of lotions and heat treatments that will clean, hydrate, and soften the skin, in a similar way that water would, without its adverse effects.
 The oils from the lotions and the heat will also make the hands more baby-skin smooth.